 In order to search who’s in jail at Sheboygan County Jail you will need to navigate to their web site and do an inmate search.

 The Sheboygan County Jail Inmate Search has information on persons who have been arrested and are in custody, which includes custody status, bail amount (if applicable), and times the inmate can have visitors.
 Also, you can find information for anyone processed or released in the past 24 hours.
 Prisoners are listed in alphabetical order by their last name.
 You’ll be able to get their arrest information fast if you enter the arrestee’s first and last name, date of birth, or arrest number.

 If the inmate you are looking for could possibly be locked up at a different jail you will want to look here: Other County Jails in Wisconsin

 A mugshot, also called a intake picture, is the picture that the police take when you get booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your full name and jail booking number will be in the photos, and they are on file at the jail.

 How To Get Your Mugshot Removed